Questions? Comments? Bugs? Anything? Since this

 Copyright 2003 Free Software Foundation, Inc.

-GDB is free software, covered by the GNU General Public License, and you are
+GDB is free software, covered by the GNU General Public License, and

-welcome to change it and/or distribute copies of it under certain conditions.
+welcome to change it and/or distribute copies of it under certain

 Type "show copying" to see the conditions.

 There is absolutely no warranty for GDB.
-Type "show warranty" for details.
+Type "show warranty" for

 This GDB was configured as "i386-redhat-linux-gnu".